- Appointments 216.444.5725

 - Extreme pain.

-- Fever of more than 102 degrees Fahrenheit.
+- A fever of more than 102 degrees Fahrenheit (39 degree Celsius).

 - Signs of dehydration, including dizziness, dry mouth, fatigue, thirst and reduced urination.

 - Signs of infection, including pus seeping from blisters.

 - Sunburn in a baby younger than 1 year old.